msmaiaa/Pepe-Internal/README.md

 # Pepe-Internal
-Csgo intern4l cheetos made with imgui.
+Csgo intern4l cheat made with imgui.
 Not pasted but it's not a code to learn from, it has a lot of bad practices.
 Features as of 16/10/2021:
 * Visuals
   * ESP (boxes)